About the program

 Admission requirements

-• Advanced diploma or degree from an accredited college or university in a construction-related field (e.g., architectural technology, construction engineering technology, civil engineering technology, civil engineering, environmental engineering, architectural studies) OR
+• A two- or three-year diploma or a degree from an accredited college or university in a construction-related field (e.g., architectural technology, construction engineering technology, civil engineering technology, civil engineering, environmental engineering, architectural studies)

-• An advanced diploma or degree in another discipline with a minimum of two (2) years of experience in construction-related work
+• A two- or three-year diploma or a degree in another discipline with a minimum of two (2) years of experience in construction-related work.

 Note re: admission requirements